RafeLoya/pinhole/README.md

 # Installation

-Currently, only MacOS is supported, with Windows and Linux support on the horizon.
+Currently, only macOS is supported, with Windows and Linux support on the horizon.

 ## Building From Source